Abeyadana Temple: Paintings

 The main idol of the temple is a brick image of Gautama Buddha.
 On the west side of the Buddha image, a portrait-figure shows Abeydana praying to him.
-The north side of entrance hall features eight rows of Jataka frescos, with titles in Pali language and descriptions in Mon language (and often, the number of the Jataka tale).
+The north side of the entrance hall features eight rows of Jataka frescos, with titles in Pali language and descriptions in Mon language (and often, the number of the Jataka tale).
 A subsidiary panel shows the Buddha delivering his first sermon (the Dhammacakkappavattana Sutta).
-He is sitting cross-legged on a lotus throne, and his hands are in Dharmachakra mudra pose.
+He is sitting cross-legged on a lotus throne, with his hands in Dharmachakra mudra pose.
 He is surrounded by people paying obeisance to him: two celestial beings showering lotus flowers at the top, and two kings at the bottom.
 There is also an image of the goddess Tara, who is shown with a curvy body, dressed in royal attire.
-On her left side, there is a padma lotus, and on her right side, there is a blue lotus.
+There is a padma lotus to her left, and a blue lotus to her right.
 These flowers are said to signify her purity.

 Besides the orthodox Buddhist frescos, the temple walls also feature Tantric and Brahmanic elements.
 The inner walls of the temple feature frescos of Hindu gods such as Brahma, Vishnu, Shiva and Indra.
 In addition, there are paintings of deities specific to Burmese Buddhism, such as that of a cross-legged goddess.